yetigurbuz/ccp-dml/README.md

 # instructions:
 (1) put custom config files in ./metric_learning/configs

-(2) run >python trainModel.py command with arguments within ./metric_learning folder
+(2) run >python trainModel.py command with arguments

 (2.1) dataset can be passes as an argument